-Virtual Reality Graduates Quiz Price and Spurgeon on IP and Business Matters
+Virtual Reality Graduates Quiz April Price and Kurt Spurgeon on IP and Business Matters

 Down the street from our office, the Kahl Educational Center is home to classes for Eastern Iowa Community Colleges students, including those enrolled in the EON Virtual Reality academy.
 Graduating this month and looking for ways to use their new tech skills in the workforce, they have many questions.
 Christine Powers, IT Workbase Coordinator with EICC, reached out to Lane & Waterman to see if we could host a question and answer session with the students.

 Jennifer Fowler, project manager for the student group, explained, “Several of the students are looking to start their own business.
 Many of us want to make sure we step out of this program with the correct and legal information on how we can use what we have learned in the business world.”